How to Install Ubuntu Cleaner on Ubuntu 22.04 or 20.04

 The above command represents a two-fold action.
 The first part, sudo apt update, updates the list of available packages and their versions, but it does not install or upgrade any packages.
 The second part, sudo apt upgrade, on the other hand, upgrades all the installed packages on your system.
 Using the && operator, we can conveniently run these two commands in succession.

-Remove Ubuntu Cleaner From Ubuntu 22.04 or 20.04
+Remove Ubuntu Cleaner

 sudo apt remove ubuntu-cleaner

-Removing the Repository
+Removing the Ubuntu Cleaner PPA

 After removing Ubuntu Cleaner from your system, the final step is to remove the associated repository.
 However, a word of caution is in order here.
 If you have installed other applications from the same repository, you should not remove them.
 Removing a repository will prevent updates for all packages installed from it.
 But if you need to proceed, you can do so with the following command: